Military History in National Parks

 Commemorating Military History

 National parks have always had strong ties to the military.
 In fact, when the National Park Service (NPS) was established in 1916, many of the parks’ first rangers were members of the U.S. Calvary.
 During times of war, some park lands were set aside for the training and care of military personnel.
-National parks mark the locations where clashes took place, where soldiers and their families slept and lived, and where we now go to remember and reflect upon our military, past and present.
+National parks mark where clashes took place, where soldiers and their families slept and lived, and where we now go to remember and reflect upon our military, past and present.

 The National Park Foundation (NPF)’s mission to preserve history and culture in parks, funds projects that aim to expand storytelling in our parks, including our American military history, to help share a more comprehensive history of the U.S.